Hpperr/CATALOG-OF-UUSEFUL-COMMANDS-/catalog_commands.md

 # legitimate system administration and use.
 #
 # 📝 HOW TO USE:
-# 1. Search for the command you need using Ctrl+F
 # 2. Copy and paste into your terminal
 # 3. Adjust parameters as needed
 # 4. For Windows, use CMD or PowerShell as indicated